ssabagg/ssabagg/README.md

 - **Web Applications (`streamlit/`)**: Using Streamlit Library to create interactives web applications fully built with Python.

-- **Automated Reporting (`Python reports/`)**: Developing automated email reporting scripts to streamline the generation of business intelligence reports.
+- **Automated Reporting (`Python reports/`)**: Developing automated email reporting scripts to share updated data information with insights using Plotly charts embded into the body

 - **Web Data Extraction (`Selenium/`)**: Using Selenium to automate data extraction processes..